josev2046/electric-cafe/README.md

 ### Korg MS2000BR settings
 * **Clock:** Set to 'External' in the global menu.
-* **Input gain:** Adjust the 'Audio In 1' trim to ensure a clean signal level for the DSP effects engine.
+* **Input gain:** Adjust the 'Audio in 1' trim to ensure a clean signal level for the DSP effects engine.
-* **Routing:** Utilise 'Audio In' as the modulator for vocoder patches or as a source for the internal FX bus.
+* **Routing:** Utilise 'Audio in' as the modulator for vocoder patches or as a source for the internal FX bus.

 ---

 ## 4. Hardware connectivity diagram
 <img width="795" height="611" alt="image" src="https://github.com/user-attachments/assets/835a311a-49c8-4345-9e98-59613e9d928a" />

-The TD-3 generates raw acid bass and feeds into the MiniBrute where it gets shaped by the filter The MiniBrute then sends its output to the Korg MS2000BR for effects processing and vocoding The Korg's stereo output goes into your Yamaha mixer for final output control

-* **MIDI control:**

-The MiniBrute acts as the master clock and sequencer, sending MIDI to the Korg on channel 1 The Korg forwards clock information through MIDI THRU to the TD-3 on channel 2, keeping everything in sync This creates a synchronized trio where the MiniBrute controls the timing and the TD-3 and Korg follow along